Research Programs

 Laboratory Research

-Divisional faculty continue to advance the understanding of the pathophysiology of kidney diseases with laboratory-based research that is broadly based on studying the role of podocytes in glomerular disease and the process of aging in the kidney (Shankland) and using tissue organoids (Freedman).
+Divisional faculty continue to advance the understanding of the pathophysiology of kidney diseases with laboratory-based research that is broadly based on studying the role of podocytes in glomerular disease and the process of aging in the kidney (Shankland Lab) and using tissue organoids (Freedman Lab).

 Transplantation Research

-There is a robust research program that offers transplant recipients state-of-the-art treatments by participating in a large number of ongoing multicenter clinical trials.
+We are a robust research program that offers transplant recipients state-of-the-art treatments by participating in many ongoing multicenter clinical trials.

 • Acute Kidney Injury